microbox/gogs/README.md

 Microbox repackage Gogs from the latest source and make it into a solid and easy-to-use docker image.

-Launch your Gogs server and store gogs data at local.
+Use the following command to launch your Gogs server and store gogs data at local.
 You can easily upgrade to a newer version later.

 ```bash
 docker run -d -p 22:22 -p 3000:3000 -v /data/gogs:/data microbox/gogs:latest